 Daily Presidential Tracking Poll

-The Rasmussen Reports daily Presidential Tracking Poll for Tuesday shows that 47% of Likely U.S. Voters approve of President Obama's job performance.
-Fifty-two percent (52%) now disapprove.
+The Rasmussen Reports daily Presidential Tracking Poll for Friday shows that 50% of Likely U.S. Voters approve of President Obama's job performance.
+Forty-nine percent (49%) disapprove (see trends).

-Today’s figures include 26% who Strongly Approve of the way Obama is performing as president and 40% who Strongly Disapprove.
-This gives him a Presidential Approval Index rating of -14 (see trends).
+The latest figures include 33% of who Strongly Approve of the way Obama is performing as president and 39% who Strongly Disapprove.
+This gives him a Presidential Approval Index rating of -6.

 To get a sense of longer-term job approval trends for the president, Rasmussen Reports compiles our tracking data on a full month-by-month basis.